ThDiamant/FitbitAPI/report.md

 E. Streamlit setup to display the data

-F. Usage of Machine Learing algorith in order to generate knowledge
+F. Usage of Machine Learning algorithm in order to generate knowledge

 G. Implementation of python code to simulate streaming

 ## Installing and setting up MongoDb

-To get started, download MongoDB Community Edition from the official website (https://www.mongodb.com/try/download/community).
+To get started, download MongoDB Community Edition from the [official website](https://www.mongodb.com/try/download/community).

 Select the desired version and OS system.
 For Windows execute the MSI file and install MongoDB Compass